ElmarTalibzade/GhostRecorder/README.md

 ## WebGL Demo

-You can also play around with in in a WebGL Demo: [COMING SOON]
+You can also play around with it in a WebGL Demo: https://elmartalibzade.itch.io/ghostrecorder

 ## Instructions
 Simply drag and drop a GameObject that you wish to record inside of "Recorder" GameObject and a Ghost GameObject (which will miminc the original GameObject during the replay).scs